Because trees need love, too.

 Learn more about toxic pesticides and why you shouldn't use them here: https://www.consumernotice.org/environmental/pesticides/

-NC Forest Service Invasive Plants Information:
+US Forest Service Invasive Plants Information:

 Create a schoolyard (or backyard) habitat for Monarchs and other pollinators.